KageKirin/value_ptr/readme.md

 ## This library's implementation

+One drawback with the `new_clone` approach is that you are defining cloning behavior on a per-type basis.
+This is correct for a majority of use cases (for instance, a polymorphic base that has a virtual clone member function should always be cloned used that member function), but it fails to support use cases that `std::unique_ptr` works with.

+The most straightforward example is interoperability with C functions.
+A user of `value_ptr` may wish to, in some cases, transfer ownership of the pointer to some C function.
+The only safe way to do this is to tell the `value_ptr` that in this case, the object should be allocated with `malloc` and deleted with `free`.
+However, the class owned by the `value_ptr` would probably still want default behavior of `new` and `delete`.

-Due to the above reasons, this `value_ptr` uses the template function `new_clone`, to help interoperability between libraries that are already using Boost.Pointer Container and potential users of `value_ptr`.
-A definition is given for non-class types that performs a simple copy.
+Due to the above reasons, `value_ptr` has a template parameter that defines the cloning strategy, similar to how `std::unique_ptr` allows for custom deleters.
+A default definition is given for non-class types that performs a simple copy, and this definition can be expanded to class types by specializing `default_new`.

+One possible option for the future would be to use `std::default_allocator` rather than `default_new`.